EKal-aa/orange-support-files/README.md

 # orange-support-files
-my scripts to extend funktionality to Orange, a machine learning and data visualization software from https://orangedatamining.com
+my scripts to extend functionality to Orange, a machine learning and data visualization software from https://orangedatamining.com

 Orange is a software suitable to teach many aspects of machine learning.
 In many cases, the students don't need to code themself.
 Instead, they place components on a canvas with different functionality and connect the components to create data flows.